cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 .. _examples: examples/index.html

-- |examples|_ **Examples included with the SDK** range from a simple introductory *Hello World* to more elaborate examples such as the *Purchase Application* that use all of the CDAP components.
+- |examples|_ **Examples included with the SDK** range from a simple introductory *Hello World* to more elaborate examples such as the *Purchase Application* that use many of the CDAP components.

 .. |testing| replace:: **Testing and Debugging:**
 .. _testing: testing/index.html

-- |testing|_ CDAP has a **test framework** that developers can use with their applications, **debugging procedures and tools,** and recommendations on **packaging your completed application** prior to deployment.
+- |testing|_ CDAP has a **test framework** that developers can use with their applications, **tools and procedures for debugging ,** and recommendations on **packaging your completed application** prior to deployment.

 .. |tools| replace:: **Tools:**